python/devguide/parser.rst

   characters of the input string supplied to it.
 * A "failure" result, in which case no input is consumed.

-Notice that "failure" results do not imply that the program is incorrect or a parsing failure because as the choice operator is ordered, a "failure" result merely indicates "try the following option".
+Notice that "failure" results do not imply that the program is incorrect, nor do they necessarily mean that the parsing has failed.
+Since the choice operator is ordered, a failure very often merely indicates "try the following option".
 A direct implementation of a PEG parser as a recursive descent parser will present exponential time performance in the worst case, because PEG parsers have infinite lookahead (this means that they can consider an arbitrary number of tokens before deciding for a rule).
 Usually, PEG parsers avoid this exponential time complexity with a technique called "packrat parsing" [1]_ which not only loads the entire program in memory before parsing it but also allows the parser to backtrack arbitrarily.
 This is made efficient by memoizing the rules already matched for each position.
 The cost of the memoization cache is that the parser will naturally use more memory than a simple LL(1) parser, which normally are table-based.

 Key ideas